-I routinely use photos to illustrate my stories on Living on the Cheap, but I rarely use my own.
-Instead, I search for royalty-free websites that offer free downloads of a photo that corresponds to my article topic.
+I routinely use photos to illustrate stories on Living on the Cheap, but I rarely use my own.
+Instead, I use some subscription-based sites, or I search for royalty-free websites that offer free downloads of a photo that corresponds to my article topic.
 The Internet is full of stock photo sites that charge a minimal fee for use.
-But I can save you time and money by sharing five of my favorite sites that offer a free option:
+But I can save you time and money by sharing some of my favorite sites that offer a free option:

 Unprofound.com: This site is run by a guy named Jim who is also a primary photographer on the site.
 If you need stock photos to illustrate an info-packed article, you may not find it here.
 But I loved some of the images and found some of them to be, well, profound.
 You can search by using a color theme (the blue button brought up a not-so-blue photo of the word “compulsive”), or typing in a search word (type in “kids” and check out a fun photo titled “floater”).
 Try several keywords — it’s a challenge, but a fun one.
 Jim doesn’t give a flying pixel what you do with the photos – he likes to share.

 Stock.xchange: Sign up at this site for access to free photos that are great for use as wallpaper, blog illustrations or other projects.
 Searches can be a bit confusing, but the choices are varied enough that you are likely to find something that will work well for your particular project.
 Check the licensing rules carefully before using the photos as there are several forms of permissions.
 Also be sure you are downloading site photos instead of the higher-priced photos from other sites that are confusingly located near the free ones.

 Life of Pix: This site offers high-res photos for personal and commercial use.
 I found several “everyday” shots of restaurants, animals, food and people here.
 Give credit where it’s due, and watch for the spotlighted Photographer of the Week for some unique snaps.